donmerendolo/exportify-cli/README.md

 - You can also export a playlist that's not saved in your library by using its ID, URL, or URI.

 - A single command can export multiple playlists by using the `-p` option multiple times.
+Same applies for the `-u` option.

+- You can export all ***public*** playlists of any user by using the `-u` option with their user ID, URL, or URI.
+It won't save Liked Songs from that user, as it's private.

 - The default fields are: `Position`, `Track URI`, `Track Name`, `Album Name`, `Artist Name(s)`, `Release Date`, `Duration_ms`, `Popularity`, `Added By`, `Added At`, `Record Label`.
 With flags, `Album URI(s)`, `Artist URI(s)`, `Track ISRC` and `Album UPC` can be included too.
 If you want any other field to be added, feel free to open an issue or PR.